 Some Hooters Girls start blogs during their employment with the company to relate their experiences on the job to readers.
 Most who do, start their blogs right at the beginning of their journey into the “delightfully tacky, yet unrefined” world of breasts and Buffalo wings at the restaurant with the double-entente name.
 The girls take to the blogosphere to gripe about the job, talk of its perks (like the big tips) and give advice to other girls who are either considering joining their ranks or who have already donned the famous orange (and occasionally black) short shorts, but are relatively new to the job.
-Some girls created their blog (such as this one by Andrea Florence) and never got around to adding any content at all (even though she posted a comment at another Hooters Girl’s blog, asking for advice).
+Some girls create their blogs and never get around to adding any content at all (such as this one by Andrea Florence, even though she posted a comment at another Hooters Girl’s blog, asking for advice).
 Most of these ladies blog under pseudonyms, while a few use their real names and even post photos of themselves.
 As with the employment span of the typical Hooters Girl, most of these blogs have short timelines.
-Most, such as all the ones you’ll see listed here, remain as archives, either intentionally or because their authors have simply forgotten about them.
+Most, such as all the ones you’ll see listed here, remain as archives, either intentionally (such as “Sauce” did with her blog, “According to Sauce”) or because their authors have simply forgotten about them.
 (Above illustration by Rock Baker.)

 The following is an alphabetical listing of abandoned blogs by, I can reasonably assume, all former Hooters Girls.
 I haven’t read them all from beginning to end, only those that are no more than a few posts long.
 With the longer ones, I’ve read the first and last entries of each, and skimmed through posts in between to get the overall gist of the blog and the topics covered.
 I have given each of these blogs a 1-5 star rating based on two factors; entertainment value and informative content.
 You’ll also notice from all the “blogspot.com” URL’s, that these ladies overwhelmingly chose Google’s Blogger for their writings.
 If any of you readers run across other blogs authored by a current or former Hooters Girl, about being a Hooters girl, that is not included here and you think should be, please feel free to add the link in a comment below and if I agree, they’ll be added to this list.
 Also bear in mind that some of the blogs listed here would have rated higher if their authors would have posted to them longer.